BraadMartin/plugin-cards/readme.txt

 * Cards match the design introduced in WordPress 4.0+
 * Uses the wordpress.org API to get plugin information
 * Caches results to minimize hits on the API
-* Displayed fields include plugin name, icon, description, author link, star rating, active install count, last updated and compatible up to
+* Default fields include plugin name, icon, description, author link, star rating, active install count, last updated and compatible up to
 * Uses SVG plugin icon if available, then retina icon if available, then regular icon
 * Fully Responsive
 * Easily customize the look of the cards with CSS